rainfly123/udp2rtmp/README.md

-this codes are based SRS (Simple-Rtmp-Server) [Take a look](https://github.com/ossrs/srs) exactly SRS v2.0.243 and I changed about 500 lines , fixed some bugs .
+this codes are based SRS (Simple-Rtmp-Server) [Take a look](https://github.com/ossrs/srs) exactly SRS v2.0.243 and I changed about 500 lines codes , fixed some bugs .
-If you want to use it ,just overwrite the same files in SRS and make SRS the executable file is located in objs/srs_ingest_hls  (maybe :) )
+If you want to use it ,just overwrite the same files in SRS and copy Makefile to SRS's objs directory make SRS the executable file is located in objs/udp2rtmp (maybe :) )

 # NOTICE
 files outside the directory "final" is using Python wrap , it will start several Process(each program using one Process ,what a shame)

-files inside the directory "final" just start one process, (all of programs using the same Process)
+files inside the directory "final" just start one process, (all of programs using the same Process),this is recommended

+first of all , you should Install jemalloc
+(only on Centos, there are memory leaks, if use jemalloc, the problem disappear)

 # About config file
 #program_number rtmp_url     don't care this is comment